PHPFusion/PHPFusionDocker/README.md

 License
 ---
-The Docker is dual licensed GPL and MIT depending on what is fitting for you.
+The PHPFusionDocker is dual licensed under GPL and/or MIT depending on what is fitting for you.
 But the CMS itself remains licensed under AGPL v3.